-Rite aid has a Rx savings program, you can walk to your nearest RiteAid pharmacy and sign-up.
+Rite aid has an Rx savings program, you can walk to your nearest RiteAid pharmacy and sign-up.

 Free prescription drugs

-If you’re lucky,you can get drugs for free.
-Sometimes pharmacies, sometimes your insurance provider, may throw in free drugs.
-Here’s a list of pharmacies that offer some free prescription medication on certain drug.
+If you’re lucky, you can get drugs for free.
+Sometimes pharmacies, your insurance provider, may throw in free drugs.
+Here’s a list of pharmacies that offer some free prescription medication on a certain drug.

 Take good care of your pills

-It is bad practice to store medication in bathroom or near wash basin.
+It is bad practice to store medication in the bathroom or near the washbasin.
 Moisture is bad for the pills.

-Before you head to your pharmacy, read this other article on saving drug cost.
-Even with all these ways to save drug cost you’ll have to pay a significant money on prescription medication each year.
+Before you head to your pharmacy, read this other article on saving drug costs.
+Even with all these ways to save drug costs, you’ll have to pay significant money on prescription medication each year.
 The best method to cut this cost is by maintaining healthy habits, managing stress and managing fitness, as the saying goes – “prevention is better than cure”.

-Maintain healthy habit, eat healthy, exercise and go for regular checkups.
+Maintain healthy habits, eat healthily, exercise and go for regular checkups.
 Your policy should have an annual free health checkup, use that today.
 Stay well, readers!